 5 Lucas all along those years from I've been I was mentally I was mentally spiritually and monetarily, you know, dead and broke like I was a shell of a person.
 What I wanted to be and you know, and alcohol took that away from me.

 4 Royster That's all the above so emotionally you know you when you're living in that lifestyle you don't you know, you don't care for people.
-So you know what I mean?
 So you forget you know, you don't know what love is you don't know how to you know, treat you know your family the way you're supposed to.
 So that's one aspect right?
 And there's just so much so, you know, financially obviously hardship I'm around doing participate in criminal activities to support my high so yeah, I have no money.
-So I'm sitting here doing all this crazy stuff to support my habit, you know, when I'm in the addiction, you know, and all that so, you know, for me, personally, I you know, you know, I've damaged a lot of things along the way, and so on all assets of my life were just completely dysfunctional.
+So I'm sitting here doing all this crazy stuff to support my habit, you know, when I'm in the addiction, you know, and all that so, you know, for me, personally, I've damaged a lot of things along the way, and so on all assets of my life were just completely dysfunctional.
 However, you can look at it, it doesn't, you know, in that moment, you don't care about anything else.
 You just care about.
 Your next adrenaline rush your next high your next, whatever it is.
 Starting to emotionally start a lot to me.

 3 Brice I'm a father.
 I'm gonna see my son in over 10 years due to drug and alcohol being in prison.
 And financially I don't have nothing's basically starting over.
 So it's been Yeah, hardship, a lot of hardship.
 And emotionally you're fighting chemical imbalance and it does a number on you.
 So you know, all the above all the above diction heights.

-6 Kyle If you were to just like summarize how it like hurt you?
-What how would you explain that?
-I know it's a very layered question but first, I would say that I could I could actually see the emotional damage that I was causing in my life, you know, first and foremost.
-And, and then physically, I was I was starting to feel pretty ill you know, and I'm a relatively speaking, I'm a young healthy, you know, what, 3033 year old now, but at the time, you know, I was, you know, 2526 27 and I was coming down with ailments and getting sick and so physically, it was starting to cause a lot of damage and I could see that and that was affecting me emotionally and mentally, mentally as well.
+6 Kyle I could actually see the emotional damage that I was causing in my life, you know, first and foremost.
+And then physically, I was coming down with ailments and getting sick and so physically, it was starting to cause a lot of damage and I could see that and that was affecting me emotionally and mentally, mentally as well.
 As far as damage goes it in a in a short amount of time when I started using on a daily basis, it pretty much took everything from me so you know, which it does to most people you know, it's an everybody has.
 Everybody has different levels of that, you know, everybody hits the rock bottom at a different time and, and, and mine was that it just took everything from me it took it took my value it took my worth and my self worth.And it was starting to take my family and so that's yeah, it's a very, it doesn't give you much back.
-Absolutely.